 11.45 – 12.30 h and 13.15 – 13.45 h

 Rational Development and Justification of API Specifications (Part 1 and Part 2)

 - Impurity tracking

-- Control of genotoxic impurities
+- Classification of impurities

 - Assay, organic impurities and degradation products, water, residual solvents, heavy metals, particle size distribution, polymorphs, genotoxic impurities etc.